Be polite! How do you say “thank you for the food” in Japanese?

-If you’re dining with a Japanese friend or staying briefly in Japan, learning a few phrases to enjoy Japanese food can be very useful.
+If you’re dining with a Japanese friend or staying briefly in Japan, learning a few phrases to say while enjoying Japanese food can be very useful.

-How can you tell your friend, for example, that the sushi tasted so good that it was ‘delicious’ in Japanese?
-Or that the sake you just tasted was simply “the best”, or the tempura and sashimi you’re eating “tastes wonderfully”?
+Or that the sake you just tasted was simply “the best”, or the tempura and sashimi you’re eating “tastes wonderful”?

 But if you dine in Japan or are invited by a friend to a Japanese meal, it’s very beneficial to know a few Japanese phrases in advance.

-For the pronounciation, view this helpful video from Japanesepod101:
+For the pronunciation, view this helpful video from Japanesepod101:

-Before or during a meal it’s quite like the ‘Bon Appétit’ in France or the ‘Mahlzeit’ in Germany to wish good dinner time.
+When said before or during a meal, it’s quite like “bon appétit” in France or “mahlzeit” in Germany to wish everyone a good meal.

-It allows you to follow good table manners and show your appreciation for good food and can also help ease the atmosphere at the dinner table.
+It allows you to follow good table manners and show your appreciation for good food.
+It can also help ease the atmosphere at the dinner table!

 The various phrases to say “delicious” in Japanese

-‘Oishii’ is the easiest and most common word to say that Japanese food is ‘delicious’.
-To some extent, it is universally known that your Japanese host would expect you to say ‘oishii’.
+“Oishii” is the easiest and most common word to say that Japanese food is “delicious”.
+To some extent, it’s universally known that your Japanese host would expect you to say “oishii”.

-Some other phrases like ‘Umai’ which means the same thing.
-‘Umai’ in Japanese also means ‘delicious,’ but it is more informal and is particularly used among a group of young boys.
+There’s also “umai”, which means the same thing.
+“Umai” in Japanese also means “delicious”, but it’s more informal and is particularly used among groups of young boys.

-The traditional way of acknowledging the food’s taste is by saying ‘Hoppe ga ochiru.’
-Interestingly, it means ‘the food is so delicious that your cheeks drop off,’ which is a humorous way of expressing the food’s delicacy.
+The traditional way of acknowledging the food’s taste is by saying “hoppe ga ochiru”.
+Interestingly, it means “the food is so delicious that your cheeks drop off”, which is a humorous way of expressing the food’s tastiness.

-Japanese people might also say ‘Saiko’ mostly after a beer.
-‘Saiko’ means ‘this is the best’ and is used when consuming drinks, not on food.
+Japanese people might also say “saiko”, mostly after a beer.
+“Saiko” means “this is the best” and is used when consuming drinks, not food.

-Likewise, if you hear the uttering ‘Siawase’, you can be sure that Japanese girls are enjoying sweets and candies like Mochis.
+Likewise, if you hear the uttering of “siawase”, you can be sure that Japanese girls are enjoying sweets and candies like mochis.

-These two expressions are “itadakimasu” and “gochisou sama deshita.”
-The rule of thumb is to say ‘Itadakimasu’ at the beginning of the meal and ‘Gochisosama deshita’ at the end of it.
+You can say “itadakimasu” at the beginning of the meal and “gochisosama deshita” at the end of it.

 A Japanese dinner table’s main seat is reserved for the group’s most important person.
-Known as ‘kamiza’, this seat is usually placed, from the dining hall’s entrance on the farthest side of the dinner table.
+Known as “kamiza”, this seat is usually placed on the farthest side of the dinner table from the dining hall’s entrance.

 The use of chopsticks is related to some of the key table manners at a Japanese dinner table.
-In Japan, when holding chopsticks in hand, no one talks to each other.
+In Japan, when everyone’s holding chopsticks, no one talks to each other.

 If you want to have a quick chat with your fellow diner, you must place your chopsticks calmly on the designated stands.

-Likewise, you are not permitted to position the chopsticks in a bowl upright as it would be a tradition reminder of death.
+Likewise, you aren’t permitted to position the chopsticks in a bowl upright, as it’d be a traditional reminder of death.

 Is it ok to slurp in Japan?